 The Alazani Valley is the heart of Georgian wine country — a broad, flat plain at the foot of the Greater Caucasus, with vineyards stretching from horizon to horizon and the snow-capped mountains providing a dramatic backdrop.
+Around 80% of all Georgian wine grapes grow here: Saperavi, Rkatsiteli, Mtsvane, Kindzmarauli.
 This route focuses exclusively on the wineries and vineyards of the valley, without the usual detours to monasteries and castles.
 Pure wine.

 Telavi — Morning

 We begin in Telavi, the capital of Kakheti, at a family winery in the Telavi district.
 This winery focuses on the traditional qvevri method: amber Rkatsiteli and skin-contact whites made with minimal intervention.
-We tour the qvevri cellar and taste 3-4 wines with the family over breakfast-style Georgian snacks (cheese, matsoni, fresh bread).
+We tour the underground qvevri cellar and taste 3-4 wines with the family over breakfast-style Georgian snacks (sulguni cheese, matsoni, fresh bread).
+The qvevri cellars here are 200 years old — the clay vessels are embedded in the earthen floor and sealed with beeswax after each vintage.

 Tsinandali — Late Morning

-The historic Tsinandali estate, once the home of Georgia's most famous poet-general, now produces some of Kakheti's most polished European-style wines.
+The historic Tsinandali estate, once the home of Georgia's most famous poet-general Alexander Chavchavadze, now produces some of Kakheti's most polished European-style wines.
 The estate vineyards — dating to the 1840s — are planted with Rkatsiteli, Mtsvane, and Saperavi.
 We tour the cellars and the remarkable 19th-century wine museum before tasting their flagship whites and reds.
+Tsinandali became the first wine in Georgia to be produced according to European standards, and remains a benchmark for Kakhetian whites.

 Lunch in the Valley

-Lunch at a vineyard restaurant in the valley with views of the mountains — Georgian meze, fresh grilled meats, local bread, and a glass of the local wine.
+Lunch at a vineyard restaurant in the valley with views of the Greater Caucasus — Georgian meze, fresh grilled meats, local bread, and a glass of the house wine.
 Included in the tour price.
+This is a working lunch: Timur will walk you through the wines you've tasted and explain what to look for at the next stop.

 Kvareli / Kindzmarauli — Afternoon

-We drive east to Kvareli — home of Kindzmarauli, Georgia's famous semi-sweet red wine that was reportedly Stalin's favourite.
-The deep-red Saperavi grapes from this microzone produce a wine with intense colour, rich fruit, and a slight natural sweetness.
-We visit a small producer and taste the genuine article alongside a dry Saperavi for comparison.
-We also walk through a section of the vineyards — the Alazani Valley vineyards in late afternoon light are extraordinarily beautiful.
+We drive east to Kvareli — home of Kindzmarauli, Georgia's famous semi-sweet red wine.
+The deep-red Saperavi grapes from this microzone produce a wine with intense colour, rich dark fruit, and a slight natural sweetness that comes from stopping fermentation early.
+We visit a small producer and taste the genuine Kindzmarauli alongside a dry Saperavi for comparison — the difference is instructive.
+We also walk through a section of the vineyards.
+The Alazani Valley in late afternoon light, with the mountains turning gold, is extraordinary.

 Timur's Tip

-This tour is wine-focused — we're not stopping at monasteries or other attractions.
-If you want wine plus history and architecture, the full Kakheti day tour is the better choice.
+This tour is wine-focused — we're not stopping at monasteries or castles.
+If you want wine plus history and architecture, the full Kakheti day tour is the better fit.
 This route is for people who want to go deep into Georgian wine specifically.
+Also: if you plan to buy wine to take home, bring a soft bag or small box — the producers sell directly at winery prices, which are 3-4 times cheaper than Tbilisi shops.
+Budget an extra ₾40-80 if you want to stock up.

 Frequently Asked Questions